openhwgroup/programs/program/FORCE-RISCV ISG preliminary project proposal.md

 Additional features like MP/MT support and advanced resource dependency is also on the near term plan.

 ### Summary of Timeline
-- Preliminary Project Launch (PPL) in the OpenHW Group process is proposed for end September 2020
+- Preliminary Project Launch (PPL) in the OpenHW Group process is proposed for end September 2020 TWG.
-- Project Launch (PL) in the OpenHW Group process is proposed for October 2020.
+- Project Launch (PL) in the OpenHW Group process is proposed for October 2020 TWG.
-- Project Plan Available (PPA) is proposed for mid-October 2020
+- Project Plan Available (PPA) is proposed for October 2020 TWG.
-- 32-bit version support should be useable by end-of-year
+- 32-bit version support should be useable by end-of-year.
 - Fully functional 32-bit RISC-V ISG by end of Q1 2021.
 - On-going feature additions will continue afterwards.